-Party) and National Gas Transmission.
-The IP PARCA allows the reservation of capacity ahead of the User (or Nominated Users) being allocated and registered as holding that capacity and hence before they are User Committed to the capacity itself.

-- 12. Subject to the terms of the PARCA or IP PARCA, National Gas Transmission will: - (a) reserve capacity on behalf of the Shipper User (or Reservation Party) and subsequently allocate that Reserved Entry Capacity to, and on behalf, of the Shipper User (or Nominated User(s)).
+- 11. In order to facilitate the timely delivery of Interconnection Point Capacity a Shipper User (or Reservation Party) can apply for an Interconnection Point Planning and Advanced Reservation of Capacity Agreement, ("IP PARCA") between the User (or Reservation Party) and National Grid.
+The IP PARCA allows the reservation of capacity ahead of the User (or Nominated Users) being allocated and registered as holding that capacity and hence before they are User Committed to the capacity itself. - 12.
+Subject to the terms of the PARCA or IP PARCA, National Grid will: - (a) reserve capacity on behalf of the Shipper User (or Reservation Party) and subsequently allocate that Reserved Entry Capacity to, and on behalf, of the Shipper User (or Nominated User(s)).
 Subject to any necessary planning approval being granted, it is only through the PARCA or IP PARCA that timely delivery of Incremental Obligated Entry Capacity is possible, it is the delivery of any Works that drives the lead times to deliver additional capacity. - (b) undertake such Works as is necessary to provide Incremental Obligated Entry Capacity and will reserve such existing Obligated Entry Capacity as is necessary to satisfy the capacity request. - 13.
 Capacity will be allocated to the Shipper User or Nominated User, in the quantity requested and, if available, this shall include a level of capacity tolerance, by the date determined subject to the terms of the PARCA or IP PARCA10. - 14.
 When applying for a PARCA or IP PARCA the counterparty11 will be required to pay an application fee (the "Phase 1 PARCA Fee") which shall cover the initial Works to be undertaken (i.e. the "Phase 1 PARCA Works").
 For the IP PARCA a fee is payable (a Demand Indication Application Fee (DIA Fee)) and will be payable by each party submitting a demand indication.
 The DIA Fee will be returned if the application passes the Economic Test.
 Should they wish to progress the PARCA beyond Phase 1, or in the case of an IP PARCA to progress to the binding phase, the counterparty will be required to provide security for subsequent Works/reservation of capacity.
 Pursuant to the PARCA or IP PARCA in the event that the PARCA or IP PARCA is terminated prior to allocation of the reserved Quarterly NTS Entry Capacity or Interconnection Point Capacity at the relevant location, in the quantity, and by the date, determined through, the PARCA or IP PARCA, the PARCA or IP PARCA Applicant may be liable to pay a PARCA or IP PARCA Termination Amount.

-National Gas Transmission's Licence Obligations
+National Grid's Licence Obligations